 Labour really has only one option: understand what people want who voted 'Brexit ie to stop immigration and be wide open it.
 Be brave enough to say that Labour is pro EU because it will help Britain keep jobs, and pay for the NHS, but we'll deliver no immigration for you.
 Something those lot - Tories - have talked and talked about but never done!
 If they did that they could capture both sides of 'brexit'.

-Like Brexit itself, this election is my favourite buttplug.
+Like Brexit itself, this election is perfection.
 We may as well have another EU referendum - as this election has been called because of brexit and it will be all about brexit.
 Its a EU referendum by proxy.
 If Labour don't get a stance on Brexit quickly they are going to look weak and unelectable.
 How could you be voted in to negotiate Brexit when you have no policy on it!!?

 Lib Dems position could be stronger too.
 A vote for us is a vote for remain - simple.
 It would attract a lot of new voters.
 Vote for us, and we'll keep you in the EU.
 Done.
 But instead they are doing their usual on the fence zhit, talking about single market etc. Just stand up for something, believe in it, don't water it down.
 At some point politicians need to be strong enough to outline why Britain needs EU trade - for everyone.
 Talk over the billions in tax on banks, car firms, better trade, cheaper food in the shops that will all be lost.
 And deal with immigration - its a separate issue.
 There was only a few % points in the EU referendum, and Remain did a woeful job, while Leave were very slick.
 If this is an election about Brexit, then we need a party who can communicate why its not the right thing for the UK, and be fuking honest about it!